getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

  - `sentry`: Builds the Native SDK built as a dynamic library.
  - `sentry_breakpad`: Builds the Native SDK with Google Breakpad as a dynamic library.
  - `sentry_crashpad`: Builds the Native SDK with Google Crashpad as a dynamic library.
  - `crashpad_*`: Builds crashpad utilities.
-To run the Crashpad version of the SDK, you must build `crashpad_handler` and ship it with your application.
+To run the Crashpad distribution of the SDK, you must build `crashpad_handler` and ship it with your application.

 ### Connecting the SDK to Sentry